tongtongluu/bubbleTea-DataVis-Thesis/readme.md

 Special Thanks to my roommate Jason Yang and my cat Caviar, who gave me great encouragement and support during the pandemic.I am so lucky to have you both.

-I would also like to thank the Parsons 2021 Data Visualization cohort for a very special online experience this year.
+I would also like to thank the [Parsons 2021 Data Visualization cohort](https://parsons.nyc/thesis-2021/)!for a very special online experience this year.
 I hope we can meet in person soon, and I wish you all the best in your future career and life paths.

+[Click here for more info]

 #### Submitted in partial fulfillment of the requirements for the degree of Master Science in Data Visualization at Parsons School of Design // May 2021